TheGP/untidetect-tools/README.md

 * [ProxyDetect](https://proxy.incolumitas.com/proxy_detect.html) - detection of proxy/vpn
 * [WebbrowserTools](https://webbrowsertools.com/) - many tools to check fingerprint
 * [My own tool](https://reviewer.eugenebos.com/test) - the only benefit the code is plain, so you can find very easily how everything is tested.
+* [Rebrowser-bot-detector](https://bot-detector.rebrowser.net/) - interesting test where you have to do some automation tasks and it will try to detect you

 Others:
 * [BrowserScan](https://www.browserscan.net/en)